 Simple, direct questions are often used, which prompt straightforward answers.

-Customer market research explores what motivates your target customers and how your company can adapt to increase sales.
+Customer research helps you understand what motivates your audience and how to increase sales or engagement.

-The goal is to deeply understand your customers and continually learn about their interactions with your company.
-This research includes:
+The goal is to deeply understand them and continually learn about their interactions with your company.

 • Customer satisfaction research focuses on understanding what makes customers happy, as happier customers are more likely to stay with your company.